 10% Invert Sugar Plus 0.3% Potassium Chloride in Water

 Travert 10% Electrolyte #2

 Only those solutions listed above should be used for the intravenous infusion of oxacillin sodium.
 The concentration of the antibiotic should fall within the range specified.
 The drug concentration and the rate and volume of the infusion should be adjusted so that the total dose of oxacillin is administered before the drug loses its stability in the solution in use.

 If another agent is used in conjunction with oxacillin therapy, it should not be physically mixed with oxacillin but should be administered separately.

-Each vial of Oxacillin for Injection, USP contains oxacillin sodium monohydrate equivalent to 1 gram or 2 grams of oxacillin and is supplied as:
+Oxacillin for Injection, USP contains oxacillin sodium equivalent to 1 gram or 2 grams oxacillin per vial.

 - Clinical and Laboratory Standards Institute (CLSI).
 Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically; Approved Standard-Tenth Edition.
 CLSI Document M07-A10.
 Clinical and Laboratory Standards Institute, 950 West Valley Road, Suite 2500, Wayne, Pennsylvania 19087, USA, 2015.